ujamjar/ctypes_of_clang/README.md

 ### Structure definition

-A C-structure is turned into a tuple of a ctype structure value and object expression with the corresponding fields.
+A C-structure is turned into a record of type `Coc\_runtime.structure` which contains a ctypeis structure value and object expression with the corresponding structure fields.

 Note that an OCaml polymorphic variant type with the same name as the C struct is used within the Ctypes structure definition.